WuphonsReach/ffiv-crafting-macros/README.md

 - `L7`: The macro uses no skill higher than level 7.
 Whether or not it is usable at that level depends on whether your gear has enough CP on it.
 - `D50`: The most that durability will be reduced by during the macro.
 A macro that only uses 40 durability can be used on all recipes where the item has at least 40 durability.
 - `CP160`: The number of CP required to use this macro.
 You must have at least this amount of CP to succeed.
 - `2.0x`: How much progress the macro makes.
 This is very important, because if you fail to increase the progress bar to 100% then it is a failed synthesis.
-It does not hurt to overshoot on progress.
+It does not hurt to overshoot on progress, except for macros that use [Muscle Memory](https://ffxiv.consolegameswiki.com/wiki/Muscle_Memory).

 ## Calculating Progress Multiplier